kwebio/kweb-core/docs/src/faq.md

 ```

 If you don't provide a FaviconPlugin and KwebConfiguration.handleFavicon is true, Kweb will
-automatically use the FaviconPlugin.notFound(), which will return a 404 response for any favicon
+automatically use FaviconPlugin.notFound(), which will return a 404 response for any favicon
 requests.

 If you need to handle favicon requests yourself, you can set KwebConfiguration.handleFavicon